obelisk/rustica/README.md

 Rustica is a Yubikey backed SSHCA written in Rust.
 It is designed to be used with the accompanying `rustica-agent` tool for certificate handling but speaks gRPC so other integrations are possible.
 Rustica may use a Yubikey to store its private keys but also supports unencrypted OpenSSH format private key files.

-[//]: # (Rustica requires at least 1 + N standard (not HSM) Yubikey 4/5s: one for the server, and one for every client.
-You may also wish to generate keys on the yubikeys (see `yk-provisioner` in sshcerts or the provision command in `rustica-agent`) so they are never exported.)

 ## Features
 - Yubikey backed private keys
 - Just In Time Certificate Generation